zampou-code/zampou-code/README.md

 <section align="center">
 <hr />
-Last update on Sat Sep 28 2024
+Last update on Sun Sep 29 2024

-**95 day before 2025 ⏱** days before new years
+**94 day before 2025 ⏱** days before new years

-🤖 This README.md is updated with love, by Zbot ❤️
+🤖 This README.md is updated with hate, by Zbot ❤️
 </section>